DnOberon/personal_blog/content/post/deeplynx.md

 ---
 date: "2025-03-01"
 tags: ["development", "advice", "project-management"]
-title: "Leaving INL and DeepLynx"
+title: "Leaving The Lab and DeepLynx"
-draft: "true"
+draft: "false"
-summary: "After six years I will be leaving the Idaho National Laboratory and moving on.
+summary: "After six years I will be leaving my current workplace and moving on.
 I reflect a bit on my time there, particularly on the open-source project DeepLynx"
 ---

-This week I announced my resignation from my current position as Software Architect at the Idaho National Laboratory.
-The major factor in my decision to leave INL,  was that they recently decided to announce a [return to office (RTO) mandate](https://www.eastidahonews.com/2025/02/inl-directs-all-6400-employees-to-return-to-work-on-site/).
+This week I announced my resignation from my current position as Software Architect at DOE national lab.
+The major factor in my decision to leave was that they recently decided to announce a return to office (RTO) mandate.

 I was debating on making this entire blog post about my opinion on RTO (hint: it isn’t favorable), or the various studies and anecdotes as to the effectiveness of remote work - but after thought I’ve decided to use this time to reflect on a certain piece of my work while at the lab and the direction I hope it takes now.